EU cosmetic regulations

 Commission Regulation (EU) 2024/996 bans 4-methylbenzylidene camphor and further regulates the use of:

-- genistein, daidzein, kojic acid, alpha-arbutin and arbutin (effective from 1 February 2025);
+- Genistein, daidzein, kojic acid, alpha-arbutin and arbutin (effective from 1 February 2025)

-- preservatives triclocarban and triclosan (effective from 31 October 2025).
+- Preservatives triclocarban and triclosan (effective from 31 October 2025)

 The laws also set concentration limits for retinol, retinyl acetate and retinyl palmitate, regulating a maximum of 0.05% retinol equivalent in body lotion and up to 0.3% in other cosmetic products.

-Further bans were established in June with the draft of Omnibus Act VII, which bans cosmetic substances newly classified as carcinogenic, mutagenic or reprotoxic (CMR) in the 21st ATP to the CLP Regulation.
+Further bans were established in June 2024 with the draft version of Omnibus Act VII, which bans cosmetic substances newly classified as carcinogenic, mutagenic or reprotoxic (CMR) in the 21st ATP to the CLP Regulation.

 By 1 September 2025, any non-compliant cosmetics must be sold or recalled.
 The process for manufacturers has been defined as follows: